vsoch/hospital-chargemaster/README.md

  - description

 Each of these parsers is also in the hospital subfolder, and named as "parser.py."
-The parser would output a data-latest.tsv file at the top level of the folder.
+The parser would output a data-latest.tsv file at the top level of the folder, along with a dated (by year `data-<year>.tsv`).
+Currently I'm just parsing standard charges (although DRG or diagnostic related group) data might also be provided in the folder.

 ### 4. Automation